INTHE4117 – Global epidemics

 Read more about admission for international applicants

-Lectures, a film, discussion and group-work.
+Lectures, discussion and group-work.
 You have to participate in at least 80 % of the teaching to be allowed to take the exam.
 Attendance at lectures will be registered.

 Use of sources and citation